freelawproject/free.law/content/millions-of-new-short-form-case-names-now-on-courtlistener.md

     they're not in the list made in step one (i.e., they're not a state, city, Attorney General, etc.), use that as the short form case name.

-There are a few more subtleties you can findÂ  [in our Github repository](https://github.com/freelawproject/juriscraper/blob/master/lib/string_utils.py#L435-L522), but the basic premise, while imperfect, worked extremely well.
+There are a few more subtleties you can find  [in our Github repository](https://github.com/freelawproject/juriscraper/blob/master/lib/string_utils.py#L435-L522), but the basic premise, while imperfect, worked extremely well.
 When this was combined with a human editor to handle hard cases, we were able to